vyskocil/Polaris/README.md

 Polaris communication init... done
 ```

-Then you may use Stellarium to pilot the Polaris !
 You should `Connect` the telescope you added in the Stellarium setting up phase, then you may use the telescope controle interface.

+You may now use Stellarium to pilot the Polaris !